 The sense of urgency can be a great psychological decisive factor to make the user click on your banner ad.
 Using words like “NOW”, “START TODAY” or “ACCESS NOW” can make the user click on the banner ad.
 Just like Oracle is doing with their banner ads by writing down the right CTA.

 Also, if you want to make it more urgent, just put a mouse arrow on the button.

-Think about this: if i design a plane, and you are from the US and I bring a friend from France, one from Germany and one from China and I show it to everyone, what do they see?
+Think about this: if I design a plane, and you are from the US and I bring a friend from France, one from Germany and one from China and I show it to everyone, what do they see?
 A plane, right?
-This is why visual elements can talk an international language.
+This is why visual elements can talk in an international language.

 And PayPal understood this when they created these banner ads.
 So using icons or linear graphic elements can help your brand reach a wider audience.

 I think a banner ad should send a clear message and make the user click on it because it contains valuable information.
 This is what NetApp does with their banner ads.

 A simple design, a clear message, a nice visual element, and the guideline color.
 Simple and efficient.

 If we use the right element in the rectangular form we don’t have to blame the rectangular for not working anymore.